sebastianmonzel/webfiles-framework-php/README.md

 ```
 #### Read from RemoteDatastore
-You can make a datastore accessible from remote via http. `MRemoteDatastoreEndpoint` encapsulates the datastore to make
+You can make a datastore accessible from remote via http(s). `MRemoteDatastoreEndpoint` encapsulates the datastore to make
 it accessible.
 On the other site you can use `MRemoteDatastore` to access the encapsulated datastore.

 *Serverside to provide access to the datastore:*